-1.1 These Terms and Conditions (Terms) are between Silent Reef (ABN 72 186 331 161, its successors and assignees (referred to as “we”, “us” or “our”) and you, the person, organisation or entity that purchases Services from us (referred to as “you” or “your”), and collectively the Parties.
+1.1 These Terms and Conditions (Terms) are between Silent Reef (ABN 72 186 331 161), its successors and assignees (referred to as “we”, “us” or “our”) and you, the person, organisation or entity that uses our Services (referred to as “you” or “your”) referred to collectively as the Parties.

-1.2 Silent Reef provides online training and support for people running campaigns to protect their environment and/or community via our website www.silentreef.com (Site) (Services).
-Silent Reef provides free and paid content and Services, and these Terms cover both free and paid content and Services.
+1.2 Silent Reef provides online training, content, resources and other services for people running campaigns to protect their environment and/or community (Services) via our website www.silentreef.com (Site).
+Silent Reef provides free and paid Services, and these Terms cover both free and paid Services.

 - ticking the online acceptance box;

 - confirming by email that you accept the Terms;

 - instructing us to proceed with the Services; or